In this FDD Talk post, you’ll learn the following:

 - Section I – Background information on the Drybar franchise opportunity, including relevant news updates

-- 2018 average gross revenue (services, memberships, and retail products, less refunds), shop consumables, labor, controllable expenses, non-controllable expenses, and operating profit for the 14 franchised Drybar Shops that have been open for longer than 2 years and are considered standard shops since they have 8 or more chairs
+- 2019 average gross revenue (services, memberships, and retail products), shop consumables, labor, controllable expenses, non-controllable expenses, and operating profit for the 22 franchised Drybar Shops that have been open for longer than 2 years and are considered standard traditional shops since they have 8 or more chairs

 Section I – Background Information

 19 Things You Need to Know About the Drybar Franchise

 Debuts New Lookbook to Celebrate 10th Anniversary